ianmarmour/nvidia-clerk/README.md

 ## Testing

-Testing is currenly only supported for the USA region but it should show you what the automated checkout will look like.
+Testing is currently only supported in regions with the 2060 but it should show you what the automated checkout will look like.

 ### Windows
 | :memo:        | All commands should be executed inside of cmd.exe |